 “Tandem repeats are the sequences which are located one after another into the genome.”

 It varies from individual to individual.
-For example, if a person “A” has 45 VNTRs (with 20bp) and 9 STRs (with 5bp), The possibility of having this same number of repeats for a specific VNTR and STR in another individual is almost negligible.
+For example, if a person “A” has 45 VNTRs (with 20bp) and 9 STRs (with 5bp), The possibility of having this same number of repeats for this specific VNTR and STR in another individual is almost negligible.

 For normal individuals, the chance of having the same DNA profile is 1 in 10,000,000,000,000( the total world population is 7,600,000,000, imagine the possibility).